 Directed a human health risk assessment to support a voluntary cleanup action at an aircraft-manufacturing site in Maryland.
 The assessments, performed by tax parcel, evaluated risks to current and hypothetical future residents, recreational users, workers and site visitors arising from potential exposures to substances in soil, groundwater, surface water, sediments and indoor air.
 Managed all aspects of the project including data analysis, development of spreadsheet algorithms, and creation of innovative techniques to efficiently compute the risks on a point-by-point basis and, using GIS software, to display the results.

-Evaluated potential exposures to coke oven emissions and evaluated EPA’s assessments of risk associated with emissions from U.S. coke oven batteries.
+Evaluated potential exposures to coke oven emissions and evaluated EPA's assessments of risk associated with emissions from U.S. coke oven batteries.
 Assisted in the development of a presentation and report on the results of the study to EPA's Office of Air Quality, Planning and Standards (OAQPS).
 Assisted in the development of a revised methodology for dispersion modeling for coke oven batteries.
-Later presented this methodology to the OAQPS along with case studies.
-The agency subsequently adopted the methodology in its risk assessment for rulemaking under the Clean Air Act’s residual risk program.
-He later managed the application of the air dispersion methodology for coke oven batteries sites.
+This involved a novel approach to address buoyant line source plume rise using a combination of EPA’s ISC and BLP dispersion models.
+Presented this methodology to the OAQPS along with case studies.
+The agency subsequently adopted the methodology in its risk assessment for rulemaking under the Clean Air Act's residual risk program.
+Later managed the application of the air dispersion methodology for coke oven batteries sites.
 Also reviewed the risk assessments performed by OAQPS, which were based on that methodology.

 Conducted a multi-pathway/multimedia risk assessment for cement kiln burning hazardous waste in 1997/98.
 Developed spreadsheet-based algorithms which modeled the fate and transport of over one hundred chemicals including dioxins and mercury emitted from this site into the following direct and indirect exposure pathways: inhalation, ingestion, and dermal absorption of soil and surface water, ingestion of homegrown fruits and vegetables and animal products.
 The work included selection and application of fate and transport models to estimate chemical runoff into surface water bodies, uptake into fruits and vegetables, and bio-transfer into animal products.
 Risks were estimated for residents including the mother's milk pathway (for dioxins), subsistence farmers, recreational anglers, hunters, and swimmers.
 The risk assessment was submitted to USEPA and the state and was subject to public comment.
 USEPA Region 3 and the state of Pennsylvania subsequently endorsed the risk assessment.
 Led subsequent work on this project including a quantitative assessment of threshold effect risks for dioxins using the margin of incremental exposure approach and assistance in developing a risk-based protocol by which to measure future compliance.